hibernate/hibernate-reactive/README.md

 ### Schema export

-Autamatic update or validation of an existing database schema requires use of JDBC.
+Automatic update or validation of an existing database schema requires use of JDBC.

 #### Caching